munners17/INFO257-Sp2020/lectures/4-09 Workshop5/Workshop5.md

 1. Blue button should change to “Push origin”, then click it.
 Your local changes will be merged into master cloud version of the file.

 ## What to Turn In
-Just add Luis and Eric as collaborators to your repository (as of April 14, there is no longer a limit on number of collaborators for a private repository).
+1. Add Luis and Eric as collaborators to your repository (as of April 14, there is no longer a limit on number of collaborators for a private repository).
 Our GitHub handles:
 * Eric: zandeman7
 * Luis: munners17
+2. You need to submit Workshop 5 in bcourses, but just submit a link to your final project repo that contains the Workshop 5 file with all member updates.